-The extent to which the COVID-19 pandemic continues to impact our and our customers' and partners' businesses, in particular those in industries and segments that have been especially impacted by the pandemic, and results of operations will also depend on future developments that are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of the disease, the duration and spread of the disease, including as a result of outbreaks, resurgences and variants, the rate of economic recovery and spending, including in different geographies, the scope of travel restrictions imposed in geographic areas in which we operate, mandatory or voluntary business closures, the impact on businesses and financial and capital markets and the extent and effectiveness of the development of vaccines and rollouts and other actions taken throughout the world to contain the virus or treat its impact.
-Moreover, if economic policy support is insufficient or withdrawn before full economic recovery, bankruptcies of viable but illiquid companies could mount, leading to further or renewed employment and income losses and a more protracted recovery.
-Together, with an extended period of global supply chain and economic disruption as a result of the COVID-19 pandemic, these uncertainties and risks could have a material and adverse impact on our financial condition, business and results of operations.
+The extent to which the COVID-19 pandemic continues to impact our and our customers' and partners' businesses, in particular those in industries and segments that have been especially impacted by the pandemic, and results of operations will also depend on future developments that are highly uncertain and cannot be predicted.
 To the extent and duration the COVID-19 pandemic continues to adversely affect our business and financial condition, it is likely to also have the effect of heightening many of the other risks described in this "Risk Factors" section.